 2. What Is the Definition of Condominium Bylaws?

-In general, condominium bylaws are used to outline the procedures and rules for how an HOA is operated.
-Condo bylaws can also include the board’s responsibilities and duties, the number of board members, the frequency of the board meetings, and the length of a board member’s service term.
-Every condominium may use the bylaws in slightly different ways or have no bylaws at all.
+In general, condominium bylaws are used to outline the procedures and rules for how a COA operates.
+Condo association bylaws can also include the board’s responsibilities and duties, the number of board members, the frequency of the board meetings, and the length of a board member’s service term.
+Every condominium may use the bylaws in slightly different ways.

 3. What Is a Condominium Trustee?

-A trustee is a member of a trust that manages and operates a condominium property; they share the responsibility for handling the many aspects involved in an HOA, including financial and maintenance requirements.
+A trustee is a member of a trust that manages and operates a condominium property.
+They share the responsibility for handling the many aspects involved in a COA, including financial and maintenance requirements.
 A condo trustee is also required to hold meetings in which roles are elected, such as the role of president, treasurer, and secretary.

 4. Can Bylaws Be Enforced?

-Bylaws can be enforced by the condominium association through formal proceedings (or by a unit owner through a MRCP 23.1 derivative action) such as in court.
-Review your HOA’s governing documents to identify how a dispute can be resolved and how bylaws may be enforced.
+Condo association bylaws can be enforced by the condominium association through formal proceedings, such as in court, or by a unit owner through an MRCP 23.1 derivative action on the association’s behalf.
+Review your COA’s governing documents to identify how a dispute can be resolved and how bylaws may be enforced.

 5. Can a Condo Owner Sue the Association?

-You can sue the association if you believe you have been unfairly punished by your HOA.
-If your HOA believes you have violated its rules, you could be forced to comply or be fined.
-In the event that you are punished by your HOA, you have the right to sue.
+You can sue the association if you believe you have been unfairly punished by your COA.
+If your COA believes you have violated its rules, you could be forced to comply or be fined.
+If your COA punishes you wrongfully, you have the right to file a lawsuit.
+Before you do so, consult a Massachusetts condominium law attorney who can help you evaluate your case according to condo bylaws and represent you if you go forward with it.

 6. Do Condos Have Boards?